Table of Contents

 What a Modern CFO Is Required to Know

 Most finance professionals approaching the CFO role arrive with strong technical credentials.
 What the role demands, however, goes further.
 Over the past decade, the CFO position has expanded well beyond reporting and compliance, with responsibilities now often including capital allocation, investor communication, governance oversight, and strategic input on transactions.
-Research from Imperial College Business School suggests that 68% of CFOs believe their role has grown significantly beyond its traditional remit, which helps explain why operational finance experience alone does not fully prepare someone for the position.
+According to Egon Zehnder's global study of nearly 600 CFOs, 82% report that their role has grown significantly in the past five years, with responsibilities now spanning ESG, M&A, and corporate strategy well beyond core accounting functions.
+As one CFO in the study put it: "CFO is not a finance role.
+It is a strategic business role whose mandate is finance."
+That distinction goes a long way toward explaining why operational finance experience alone does not fully prepare someone for the position.

 This matters when comparing programmes.
 Some develop leadership and board communication well, but offer only limited depth in valuation or deal mechanics.
 Others are strong on finance and modelling, but give less attention to governance.
 The better question is not which programme has the most prestigious name, but which one best addresses the capability gap that matters at your stage of career development.